-- .01 The governing board of each district is required to provide for an annual audit.
+.01 The governing board of each district is required to provide for an annual audit.
 Under California Code of Regulations, title 5 (Title 5) section 59102, "Arrangements for annual audits for any fiscal year as required by section 84040 of the Education code shall be made final no later than the May 1 preceding that fiscal year."
-Each district must inform the Chancellor's Office of their audit arrangements and identify the auditor under contract no later than May 15 of each year. - .02 In the event the governing board of a district has not provided for an audit by May 1, the California Community Colleges Board of Governors (Board of Governors) shall do so.
-District funds will cover the cost of such an audit. - .03 All audits shall be performed by a certified public accountant licensed by the California State Board of Accountancy. - .04 Government Code section 12410.6 requires districts to change auditors every six years.
-For purposes of calculating the six consecutive fiscal years, audits prior to the 2013-14 fiscal year are not considered.
+Each district must inform the Chancellor's Office of their audit arrangements and identify the auditor under contract no later than May 15 of each year.

+.02 In the event the governing board of a district has not provided for an audit by May 1, the California Community Colleges Board of Governors (Board of Governors) shall do so.

+District funds will cover the cost of such an audit.

+.03 All audits shall be performed by a certified public accountant licensed by the California State Board of Accountancy.

+.04 Government Code section 12410.6 requires districts to change the audit partner responsible for the audit every six years.
 The Controller may waive this requirement if he or she finds that another eligible public accounting firm is not available to perform the audit.